Whether you should sell or keep property is a matter of timing, but there are many other factors to consider.

 3 Cases when you should hold on to the rental property

-Knowing when to hold is an artform on its own, and it’s an important one.
+Knowing when to hold property is a skill and a very important one.

-Not selling your investment property can mean more significant benefits in the long term.
-So, here’s a few ways you can tell that you should keep your head cool and stick to your guns.
+By not selling your investment property, you may reap significant benefits in the long term.
+Here’s how you can tell that you should keep your property:

-If you’ve only had your investment for five years or less, it may cost you more to sell than it’s worth.
-As you know, the costs of buying a property are extensive, and the same can be said for selling.
+If you’ve owned your investment for less than five years, it may cost you more to sell than it’s worth.
+The costs of buying a property are vast, just like trading.

-ANZ has a comprehensive list and price breakdown for selling a property worth checking out.
+ANZ’s comprehensive list and price breakdown for selling a property can be found here.

-This should be an obvious one, but sometimes a lull in the market can scare investors into thinking they need to sell.
-If your property is located in a growing area, you’re finding it easy to get tenants, and its value has increased since you purchased, there’s no need to consider selling.
+Sometimes a lull in the market scares investors into thinking they need to sell.
+If your property location is a growing area, you’ll find it easy to get tenants, and its value will have increased since you purchased.
+So, there’s no need to panic.

-We mentioned earlier that if you find a better investment opportunity, you should grab it.
+If you find a better investment opportunity, then grab it.

-That being said, you need to avoid just looking for novelty.
-Too often, we see property investors let go of a perfect property because they wanted something new and exciting.
+Avoid just looking for novelty.
+Too often, property investors let go of a perfect property because they want something exciting and new.

-On the contrary, it’s a pretty good sign if your rental is boring you out.
-It just means that things are going good, stable and without trouble.
-So, don’t shake it up just for the sake of it.
+Conversely, it’s a good sign if your rental is boring you.
+This means that things are stable and ticking over nicely.
+So, question whether you’re shaking it up just because.

-No doubt about it; we’re in the era of blogs.
-Whether self-declared or accredited by others, any property expert can publish their real estate expert advice online.
+These days any property expert can publish their real estate advice online.

 5 Property experts to follow

-Let’s kick things off with the property experts and property blogs in Australia you should be following.
+Here are the property experts and blogs in Australia to follow:

-Michael Yardney’s Property Update blog has been around since back in 2001 and was voted the world’s most popular property blog on Feedspot for four years.
+Michael Yardney’s Property Update blog has been going strong since 2001.
+It was the world’s most popular property blog on Feedspot for four years.

-It covers many topics suitable for novice and seasoned investors alike, so it’s a fantastic blog for you to frequent.
+This blog covers many topics for novice and seasoned investors, so it’s a great all rounder to frequent.

-Michael also has nine published books, runs a property investment podcast, and regularly contributes columns to Smart Company and the New Zealand Property Investor Magazine – a true all-rounder!
+Michael has also written and published nine books, runs a property investment podcast, and writes columns for Smart Company and the NZ Property Investor Magazine.

-After Helen and her partner, Ed, were able to retire with an impressive property portfolio, they decided to share their newfound expertise with others – and so was born Real Wealth Australia.
+After Helen and her partner, Ed, retired with an impressive property portfolio, they decided to share their knowledge with others via the Real Wealth Australia podcast.

-If you’ve decided to take the plunge and invest in property but aren’t sure where to start, Helen’s Property Portfolio Formula Course has some great real estate expert advice.
+If you’ve thought about investing in property but aren’t sure where to start, Helen’s Property Portfolio Formula Course has some great advice.

-His company, Riskwise Property Research, is an excellent resource for developing risk assessments for your potential investments.
+His company, Riskwise Property Research, is a helpful resource for developing risk assessments for potential investments.

-You can follow Doron on Linkedin, where he shares lots of insights with a strong focus on data and risk assessment – experienced investors may find these particularly useful.
+You can follow Doron on Linkedin.
+Here he shares many data-centric insights that experienced investors may find useful.

-Margaret Lomas is a superstar of the property investment world – a best-selling author, TV host, and the founder of Destiny Financial Solutions.
+Margaret Lomas is well-known in the property investment world and is a best-selling author, TV host, and founder of Destiny Financial Solutions.

-Dymphna Boholt’s multi-million dollar international property portfolio is a testament to her expertise in the field.
+Dymphna Boholt’s multi-million dollar global property portfolio is a testament to her expertise.

-She provides several programs ideal for beginner investors, and her I Love Real Estate blog is worth a read to keep on top of current property news in Australia.
+She runs several programmes targeting beginner investors, and her I Love Real Estate blog is a fabulous resource for keeping on top of current Australian property news.